mhchavez/SCMA-Notebook.io/_post3/RDP.md

-# Taxonomic Clasification and OTU's picking
+# Taxonomic Clasification and OTU's picking using RDP trainset

 ## Classification